ArloL/arlol.github.io/index.markdown

 ---
+subtitle: Yay, you found my page.
-description: Arlo O'Keeffe's GitHub page where he seldomly posts interesting stuff.
+description: Stuff that Arlo thinks is interesting
 ---
-Hello,
+## Hello,

 my name is Arlo O'Keeffe.
 I am a Software Engineer.

-This is where I rarely post stuff that I think others might find interesting.
+This is where I post stuff that I think others might find interesting.